The theaters and performance venues of Quebec

 Intimate venues

-Quebec City's small venues are often where the most exciting discoveries are made: new plays, audacious staging, emerging performers.
+Quebec's small venues are often where the most exciting discoveries happen: new texts, bold stagings, emerging performers.

 Théâtre Premier Acte

-Théâtre Premier Acte is dedicated to emerging theater and new dramaturgy.
-Its seasons are open windows onto the next big names on the Quebec stage.
-A place where artistic risk is valued and where every performance can be a revelation.
+Théâtre Premier Acte is dedicated to theatrical rising talent and new dramaturgies.
+Its seasons are windows open to the next big names on the Quebec stage.
+A place where artistic risk is valued and where each performance can reveal a breakthrough.

-The Quebec Symphony Orchestra (OSQ) is one of Canada's oldest orchestral ensembles.
+The Quebec Symphony Orchestra (OSQ) is one of the oldest orchestral ensembles in Canada.
 Its season is an unmissable event.

-Founded in 1902, the Orchestre symphonique de Québec performs some forty concerts each year at the Grand Théâtre.
-Its programming balances classical (Bach, Mozart, Beethoven), romantic (Brahms, Mahler) and contemporary repertoire, with frequent residencies by internationally renowned soloists.
+Founded in 1902, the Quebec Symphony Orchestra gives about forty concerts each year at the Grand Théâtre.
+Its programming balances classical repertoire (Bach, Mozart, Beethoven), romantic (Brahms, Mahler), and contemporary, with frequent residencies of internationally renowned soloists.

-The Opéra de Québec, founded in 1984, stages two or three major productions per season: lyrical operas, prestigious musicals, and aria concerts.
-Its casts blend established Quebec artists and international talents, often with spectacular staging.
+The Opéra de Québec, founded in 1984, stages two or three major productions per season: lyric operas, prestigious musicals, aria concerts.
+Its casts mix established Quebec artists and international talents, often in spectacular stagings.

 Must-see shows